andysign/coding-challenge/README.md

 > Note: There may be many rows in the file, so be sure to optimize your solution to scale.
 > What is the big O notation for your program?

+> **Bonus Question (optional)**

+> You are considering giving gifts to more people.
+Instead of choosing exactly 2 items, allow for 3 gifts.

 ## Solution